bufferapp/android-guidelines/project_style_guidelines.md

 ###1.1 Project Structure

-When commiting work, the project should maintain the following structure:
+When contributing work, the project should maintain the following structure: